SeisComP/seiscomp/doc/base/glossary.rst

       simple P and S waveforms with more impulsive onsets.
 A more reliable way to determine the depth of an earthquake is to identify depth phases (e.g. pP, sP) in the waveforms.
-At stations with large distance to the epicenter the pP wave follows the direct P wave by a time interval that slighty increase with distance but rapidly with depth.
+At stations with large distance to the epicenter the pP wave follows the direct P wave by a time interval that slightly increases with distance but rapidly with depth.
 The depth can be derived from this time interval by using :term:`travel-time curves <travel-time curve>`.